Significantly reducing waste lowers costs and contributes to environmental protection!

 Towards a hospital that can reuse energy

-Mr. Haneda: In the future, I would like to use machines such as "Melt King" to create a system that allows the waste generated within the hospital to be recycled and reused as renewable energy.
-For example, we currently use gas as fuel, but if we could process waste into pellets and burn them to secure energy, and use that to run our hot and cold water generators and air conditioning, we might not need to purchase new energy.
-If we could manage our energy needs within the hospital in this way, I think we would be much closer to achieving the vision that Machida City is aiming for.
+Mr. Haneda: In the future, I would like to create a system that utilizes machines such as "Melt King IoT" to recycle waste generated within the hospital into renewable energy.
+For example, currently we use gas as fuel, but if we could burn processed waste like pellets to secure energy and use that to power chillers and air conditioners, we might not need to purchase additional energy.
+If we can manage energy solely within the hospital in this way, I think we will be much closer to the vision that Machida City is aiming for.